timacdonald/json-api/README.md

 ## Getting started

 The `JsonApiResource` class provided by this package is a specialisation of Laravel's [Eloquent API resources](https://laravel.com/docs/eloquent-resources).
-All the public facing APIs are still accessible.
-In a controller, for example, you interact with `JsonApiResource` classes as you would with Laravel's standard `JsonResource` class.
+All the public facing APIs are still accessible; in a controller, for example, you interact with `JsonApiResource` classes as you would with Laravel's `JsonResource` class.

 ```php
 <?php